celery/celery/docs/getting-started/first-steps-with-celery.rst

     if __name__ == "__main__":
         celery.start()

-The first argument to :class:`Celery` is the name of the current module, this is needed so that names can be automatically generated, the second argument is the broker keyword argument which specifies the URL of the message broker we want to use.
+The first argument to :class:`~celery.app.Celery` is the name of the current module, this is needed so that names can be automatically generated, the second argument is the broker keyword argument which specifies the URL of the message broker we want to use.